zlu/zlu.github.io/index.md

 permalink: /
 ---

-My name is Zhao Lü.
+My name is Zhao Lü (吕钊).
 Zhao is pronounced as ‘ciao’ with a ‘j’ and it means to encourage oneself in Chinese.
 I was born in Beijing, China.
 I have lived in USA, UK, Brazil, Switzerland, France, and Germany.
 I travel quite a bit, 57 countries and counting.

 ![avatar]({{ site.url }}/assets/images/avatar.png)